What is clodronate?

 You need to drink plenty of fluids, such as water, while you are taking clodronate treatment.

-Always take clodronate tablets exactly as you are told to.
-This is to make sure they work as well as possible for you.
-If you are not sure how to take them, check with your doctor or pharmacist.
+Always take clodronate tablets exactly as explained.
+This is important to make sure they work as well as possible for you.

-After taking clodronate, do not eat, drink (other than tap water) or take any other medicines by mouth for 1 hour.
+After taking clodronate, do not eat, drink (other than water) or take any other medications by mouth for 1 hour.

-You should then wait at least 1 hour before eating, drinking (other than tap water) or taking any other medicines by mouth.
+You should then wait at least 1 hour before eating, drinking (other than water) or taking any other medications by mouth.

-- After taking the tablets or capsules, do not lie down.
+• After taking the clodronate tablets, avoid lying down for a while afterwards.
 You can sit or stand.
 This is to avoid you getting tummy pain.

 How long clodronate is given for